bibleexchange/romans__textbook/textbook/en/romans-en.md

 The revelation of God&apos;s character and nature is not something apart and separate from the Gospel, but is bound up in the Gospel that we as hearers may LIVE.
 This life and righteousness is not received all at once, but is revealed to us from faith to faith.
 As we obey and do as we have received, God gives us more and this continual progression in righteousness is the path of life of the JUST.
 The key to maintaining our experience with God is progression.
 Paul declares in Hebrews 6:1, &quot;Let us go on.&quot;

-> II Corinthians 5:21—For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.
+> 2 Corinthians 5:21—For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.

 ### The just shall live by faith.